When a preschooler can’t say the ‘R’ sound, it’s adorable. But if an older child, teen, or adult can’t say it, it can be mortifying.

 You’ve participated in speech therapy yourself (maybe even on multiple occasions) but nothing helped.

-In fact, hearing about these experiences from my clients is part of what led me to pursue hundreds of hours of continuing education and to eventually open my own private practice!
+In fact, hearing about these experiences from our clients is part of what led us to pursue hundreds of hours of continuing education and to dig deeper into what causes speech challenges and what to do about it!

 For kids, part of the problem is group therapy.

-Each child had completely different goals (social skills, grammar, vocabulary, how to say the ‘R’ sound, or how to say the ‘S’ sound), and I was expected to target them all at the same time.
+For example, each child in the group may have completely different goals (social skills, grammar, vocabulary, how to say the ‘R’ sound, or how to say the ‘S’ sound), and the speech therapist may be expected to target every child’s different goals all at the same time.

 We’d never expect a teacher to teach math, science, reading, and social studies all at the same time; but this is basically what speech-language pathologists are often required to do in public schools.